yorunoken/stream-overlay/src/routes/nightscout/README.md

 Replace `https://your-nightscout-instance.com` with your actual Nightscout URL.

+2. Make sure your Nightscout website is open to public.

 ## Using the Glucose Monitor

 1. Start the server by running the main application: